-With respect to the supervisory jurisdiction of the PGT, the Charities Accounting Act vests in the PGT a variety of powers in relation to charities.
-By way of example, this includes the power to investigate certain complaints brought against charities, to consent to certain matters that would otherwise require the consent of a court, to require a passing of accounts and to advise the Attorney General to enact regulations under the Charities Accounting Act.
-The web site for the PGT may be found at http://www.attorneygeneral.jus.gov.on.ca/english/family/pgt/>.
+The primary purpose of the Charities Accounting Act is to vest in the Ontario Public Guardian and Trustee (the "PGT") a supervisory jurisdiction over charities in Ontario.
+This jurisdiction includes the power to investigate certain complaints brought against charities, to consent to certain matters that would otherwise require the consent of a court, to require a passing of accounts and to advise the Attorney General to enact regulations under the Charities Accounting Act.